-The study was set out to see how Best Practice, that is, health promotion measures and evidence based practices, can affect care delivery among dialysis patients at our Unit.
+The study was set out to see how Best Practice, that is, health promotion measures like second home concept and evidence based practices, can affect care delivery among dialysis patients at our Unit.
+Our aim was, through dialysis, to replace the function of the failed kidneys as completely as possible with full rehabilitation of the patients with minimal cost to society.
 Innovative measures had been adopted to improve practice in order to satisfy patients' needs and bring about self-satisfaction among care givers.

-Other aspect that was taken on board was the concept of self-care among dialysis patients.
+Sometimes we have to think that whether investment should be made in more technical innovations or in more education of patients, nurses and doctors so as to lower the hospitalization rates of dialysis patients.
+One aspect that was taken on board was the concept of self-care among dialysis patients.
 Regard to Orem's theory, self-care is a learnable behaviour that would solve client's general, developmental and health deviation needs.
 Orem wrote that self-care ability is the continuous efforts that people do themselves to continue their life, and to provide health and welfare.
 Healthy adults have this ability but infants, old people, patients, and disabled people cannot perform self-care.
 Many studies showed that there is a positive relationship between Quality of Life (QOL) and self-care ability.

 Through teaching self-care the nurses at the Unit wanted the patients to accept the responsibility of their own health.
 Health Education had been consistently carried out on their diet, fluid intake, medications, foot care and healthy behaviours like exercise and restriction of cigarettes and alcohol intake.
-In so doing the nurses wanted to act as advocates of patients and help them to adapt to their diseased conditions thus moving towards health promotion The Quantitative targets set by the nurses at the Unit were:
+In so doing the nurses wanted to act as advocates of patients and help them to adapt to their diseased conditions thus moving towards health promotion.

+The Quantitative targets set at the Unit were:
-(a) To reduce the number of admissions of dialysis patients with the following complications:

-(i) Infected catheters

-(ii) Fluid overload
+- (a) To reduce the number of admissions of dialysis patients with the following complications: - (i) Infected catheters - (ii) Fluid overload - (iii) Anaemia - (b) Reduce the number of blood transfusions. - (c) Raise Haemoglobin level of all patients to around 10gms. - (d) Aim a Urea Reduction Ratio of above 65% for all patients

-(iii) Anaemia

-(b) Reduce the number of blood transfusions

-(c) Raise Haemoglobin level of all patients to around 10gms.

-(d) Aim a Urea Reduction Ratio of above 65% for all patients